Community Outreach Programmes

 Interested in sharing your experience as a Mature Student in DCU & making a difference in other adults’ lives?

-The Community Outreach team in DCU works with the local community around DCU to encourage more mature students to consider university as an option.
-We do this through various initiatives such as campus tours, workshops, talks, fairs, events in the community and DCU.
+The Community Outreach team at DCU collaborates with the local community surrounding DCU to encourage more mature students to consider university as a viable option.
+This is achieved through various initiatives, including campus tours, workshops, talks, fairs, and community events.

-We are now forming a panel of Mature Students interested in giving an occasional talk to prospective students and we would love you to be in touch with us!
+We are now forming a panel of Mature Students interested in giving occasional talks to prospective students, and we would love you to be in touch with us!

-Apart from the sense of satisfaction, you will gain from supporting your peers, this is a great opportunity for you to improve your communication, presentation, and public speaking skills.
+Aside from the satisfaction you will gain from supporting your peers, this presents a great opportunity for you to enhance your communication, presentation, and public speaking skills.

 For more information, contact laurence.vanderhaegen@dcu.ie

-Headstart is a 10 week programme for adults seeking to explore their educational opportunities.
-This programme is a partnership between Dublin City University and the Adult Education Service in Ballymun in an effort to improve access to education to:
+Headstart is a 10-week programme for adults seeking to explore their educational opportunities.
+It is a partnership between DCU and the Adult Education Service in Ballymun, which aims to improve access to education for:

-- People from communities lacking a strong tradition of participation in third-level education.
+- People from communities lacking a strong tradition of participation in higher-level education.

-- Adults who have been out of education for a long time, or who did not complete a Leaving Certificate.
+- Adults who have been away from education for a considerable time, or who did not finish secondary education.

-- People whose skills no longer allow them to access the labour market.
+- Individuals needing to update their skills to access the labour market.

 The aim of the programme is to:

-- Promote equal access to Further and Higher Education.
+- Promote access to further and higher education.

-- Assist students in making informed choices throughout their educational journey.
+- Help students make informed choices throughout their educational journey.

 - Support individuals returning to education.

-- Help you identify your skills, strengths, and goals.
+- Help students identify their skills, strengths, and goals.

 - Showcase available educational services and support.